tithanayut/UIDtoKeyboard/README.md

 PC/SC wrapper classes for .NET developed by Daniel Mueller, see https://github.com/danm-de/pcsc-sharp/.

 ## License
-The license of this software is BSD 2-Clause License.
+This software and its code license under BSD 2-Clause License.
 Feel free to use, modify, redistribute under the BSD 2-Clause License.
-For more information see, LICENSE file.
+For more information see: LICENSE file.

 Note: This software use PC/SC wrapper classes for .NET developed by Daniel Mueller, for license see: https://github.com/danm-de/pcsc-sharp/blob/master/COPYING.